unocss/unocss/docs/integrations/cli.md

 ### Configurations

-Create a `uno.config.js` or `uno.config.ts` configuration file the root-level of your project to customize UnoCSS.
+Create a `uno.config.ts` or `uno.config.ts` configuration file the root-level of your project to customize UnoCSS.

 ```js
 import { defineConfig } from 'unocss'